fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-map-using-angular.md

 ---
-title: Create a Map in Angular using FusionCharts | FusionCharts
+title: Create a Map in Angular Using FusionCharts | FusionCharts
 description: This article outlines the steps to be executed for creating your first map using the angular-fusioncharts component.
-heading: Create a Map in Angular using FusionCharts
+heading: Create a Map in Angular Using FusionCharts
 ---

 ## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-We have built a simple and lightweight **Angular** component which provides bindings for **FusionCharts**.
+We have built a simple and lightweight **Angular** component, which provides bindings for **FusionCharts**.
 The `angular-fusioncharts` component allows you to easily add rich and interactive charts to any **Angular** project.

 In this page, we'll see how to install FusionCharts and render a map using the `angular-fusionCharts` component.